Sadaf Munshi | Associate Professor | Linguistics | UNT

 An academician based in Denton, Texas, United States, Sadaf Munshi has come a long way.
-From writing plays and feature-length films for Doordarshan Kendra, Srinagar in early 1990s to columns on social and political issues, Sadaf has been awarded Shri Uggrasain Gold Medal and Professor R. N. Shrivastava Memorial Medal for her academics in the year 1999.
+From writing plays and feature-length films for Doordarshan Kendra, Srinagar in the early 1990s to columns on social and political issues, Sadaf has been awarded Shri Uggrasain Gold Medal and Professor R. N. Shrivastava Memorial Medal for her academics in the year 1999.

 A Junior Research Fellowship from the University Grants Commission of India enabled her to continue her education and research in linguistics.
 Probably, this was the turning point in her professional life.